frePPLe/frepple/doc/installation-guide/docker-container.rst

 Basic installation
 ******************

-The container can easily be pulled from the github packages repository:
+Use one of the following command to bring the frePPLe image to your local docker repository:

 .. code-block:: none

+   # Community Edition
-   docker pull ghcr.io/frepple/frepple:latest
+   docker pull ghcr.io/frepple/frepple-community:latest

+   # Enterprise Edition: download image from portal and load into your registry
+   docker load --input frepple*.tar

 | The container includes the frePPLe planning software, plus a web server.
 | It does NOT include the required PostgreSQL database, which needs to provided